Trogus (wasp)

 Trogus is a genus of parasitoid wasp found in the Holarctic and Neotropic regions.
-It is placed in the subfamily Ichneumoninae.
+It is placed in the subfamily Ichneumoninae and the tribe Ichneumonini.
 Trogus species are parasites of larvae and pupae of the swallowtail butterfly family, Papilionidae.
 The genus consists of twelve extant and one extinct species.

-Phylogeny

-Trogus is in the subfamily Ichneumoninae of the family Ichneumonidae.
-According to a 2002 analysis by Sime and Wahl, this genus is in the tribe Heresiarchini, the Callajoppa genus-group, and the Trogus subgroup.
-The other genera in this subgroup are: Daggoo, Holcojoppa, Macrojoppa, Metallichneumon, Queequeg, and Tashtego.

-Geographic and temporal distribution
+Etymology

+The generic name Trogus comes from the ancient Greek word τρώγω (trṓgō) meaning "to gnaw" or "to nibble".